Sveppi/hbv202g-ass10/README.md

 # HBV202GAssignment10
-A documentation of Assignment 9, a project implementing the *Composite* pattern and the *Observer* pattern (and some sort of *Template Method* pattern) based on tests using JUnit4.
+A documented version of Assignment 9, a project implementing the *Composite* pattern and the *Observer* pattern (and some sort of *Template Method* pattern) based on tests using JUnit4, to realize plus and multiplication functions.

 ## Licence
 [Link to MIT licence](./LICENSE)